taxigps/xbmc-addons-chinese/README.md

 * 优酷视频(YouKu) - plugin.video.youku - Online tv and movies from www.youku.com (Chinese)
 * 优酷视频2(YouKu2) - plugin.video.youku2 - Online tv and movies from www.youku.com (Chinese)

-### Note:
+Note: PPS影音(PPS.tv) and PPS网络电视(PPStream)
-PPS网络电视(PPStream) requires pps4xbmc to access the PPStream player. pps4xbmc is not compatible with ppstream version 3 and above.
-Please reinstall an earlier version 2.7.x.
+Both use pps4xbmc to access PPStream player and is not compatible with ppstream version 3 and above.
-You may download ppstream v2.7.0.x from the links below:
+Please install an earlier version 2.7.x; and may download from the links below:
 * http://www.ernesthan.com/?p=121
 * https://files.secureserver.net/0sQRNPYrXCznzZ
+PPS网络电视(PPStream) can playback without pps4xbmc by DE-SELECT "Use PPStream Player" in Add-on settings

 ## Music Add-ons